 All religions of this world emphasise on empathy, care, peace, co-existence and love.
-It is easy to be carried away by the religious beliefs of someone and turn your back on them.
-But what is difficult and truly exemplary – is the ability to transcend something so deep and personal like religion, to help another individual no matter the differences.
+It is easy to be carried away by certain religious beliefs .
+But what is difficult – and truly exemplary – is the ability to transcend something so deep and personal like religion, to help another individual no matter the differences.

 3. Accolades don’t matter

 You cannot be a true humanitarian unless you have closely seen misery, hardship and suffering.
-Edhi had witnessed all these things and more, which is why he is perhaps the greatest humanitarian who ever lived.
+Edhi had witnessed all these things and more.
 He had no interest in worldly prizes and accolades.
 To him, caring for people came naturally and he was more than happy to do it.

 Despite the numerous accolades he was awarded during his lifetime, he was never presented the Nobel Peace Prize.
-A few years ago, Malala Yousafzai’s father started an online petition for awarding Edhi with a Nobel Peace Prize.
-The petition garnered a large number of signatures from our country’s (Pakistan) big names as well.
+A few years ago, Malala Yousafzai’s father started an online petition to award Edhi with a Nobel Peace Prize.
+The petition garnered a large number of signatures from some of Pakistan’s biggest names.
 However, Edhi, the down-to-earth person that he was, expressed no interest in it.

 Awards and prizes bring you momentary fame but what lives on forever is the legacy you create with your work.
 No one embodies it better than Abdul Sattar Edhi.